 Fasting lowers the level of glucose in the body.
 It does this by making it difficult for cancer cells to survive under normal circumstances.
 During a fast, cancer patients should try to eat foods low on the glycemic index.

 It enhances the ability of the body to fight cancer.
-Fasting makes cancer cell self destruct without affecting other vital cells.
+Fasting makes cancer cells self destruct without affecting other vital cells.